 I spoke to our managers.
 They said we must help.
 I spoke to our staff.
 They insisted we help.
 I spoke to our boys.
 They held my hand and said ‘Help them.
 They are us’.
 I had no choice so we agreed that I would bring 4 boys to our project.
 Four young boys who would not be looking to study away from the boys projects for years.
 Our manager Bariso said I would bring more than four.
 I assured him I would not.
 I brought six – he knows me too well.

-I went to the streets with our team and took two of our older boys James and Peter.
+I went to the streets with our team and took two of our older boys who had also moved in with us after a life on the street.
 We needed them to help these frightened boys know we are as safe as we are.
 To them we are a threat to their survival.
 These boys cannot trust.
 The soul of being a child has been ripped from them and their shell of childhood has been crushed and broken.
 The part of them that has survived is hardened and sharp.
 We needed Peter and James to share their own story with them; to help them take the step from the street into our van.

 I will share the story of those 2 hours separately when I can pluck words that do justice to the situation.
 To be in a place amongst the small boys, while being verbally abused by the toughest of men who accused me of stealing their children, who at the same time put a hand on a young 9-year-old boy who reacts with visible terror helped me to know we MUST do more for these boys.
 The cycle of rape and physical abuse of these babies must stop.
 They all need us